ymtec90/ymtec90/README.md

 - 👋 Hi, I’m @ymtec90
-- 👀 I’m interested in developing tools for topography and geodesy routines
+- 👀 I’m interested in developing tools for manipulate data and process inputs and outputs
 - 🌱 I’m currently learning python for data science
-- 💞️ I’m looking to collaborate on new projects about data science, topography and geodesy
+- 💞️ I’m looking to collaborate on new projects about data science, machine learning and deep learning
 - 📫 You can reach me through the address ymfstec@gmail.com

 <!---